 It’s all pretty simple, right?
 Go send some love!

-- Room Temperature Ingredients Make a Difference
+- Why Room Temperature Ingredients Make a Difference

 - How to Freeze Cookie Dough (make them now, ship them later!)

-- Soften Butter Quickly with this Trick
+- Soften Butter Quickly (helpful trick!)

 - Baking Powder vs Baking Soda

-- Salted Butter vs Unsalted Butter in Baking
+- Salted Butter vs Unsalted Butter

-- 4 Cookie Doughs to Master!
+- 4 Cookie Doughs to Master

-Q: How about you?
-How do you usually ship goodies?
+Q: How do you usually ship goodies?